 Blockchains employ a range of scaling techniques.
 They can be categorized into three main types: on-chain scaling, off-chain scaling, and Layer-2 scaling.
 While we have seen what the first two mean, let’s take a quick look at the third before progressing.
 Layer-2 scaling solutions involve creating a secondary layer on top of the main blockchain.
 Like other scaling solutions, this, too, helps process transactions more efficiently without compromising on security or decentralization.

 These three categories encompass a wide range of scaling solutions.
 Each solution comes with its own advantages and disadvantages.
-And they are often implemented in combination with each other to achieve optimal results.
+They are often implemented in combination with each other to achieve optimal results.
 To learn all about them, check out our list of 10 blockchain scaling terms below.

 Sharding is a technique to increase the throughput of a blockchain network.
 It involves breaking the network into smaller pieces called shards.
 Each shard is responsible for processing a subset of the network’s transactions.
 In this way, sharding reduces the overall burden on the network and allows for faster transactions.